Spring Equinox: Ostara or Not

 Warm winds blow, showers come and go (sometimes snow), birdsong cautiously builds to a chorus and hints of green begin to appear.
 Piecemeal signs of life carry moments of joy that bubble up from the monotony of a long, cold winter like tender shoots bursting through thawing muck and, with fertile hearts, we eagerly anticipate the dawn of spring.

-The vernal (spring) equinox arrives on March 20th this year.
-For one day, the sun will be directly above the equator—the earth's axis will point neither toward or away from it—and the light and darkness will be equal.
+The vernal (spring) equinox is a time of balance, when sun is directly above the equator—the earth's axis points neither toward or away from it—and the amount of light and darkness we experience on earth is equal.
 This only happens twice a year, on each equinox.
 The word equinox comes from the Latin “aequus,” meaning equal, and “nox,” meaning night.

 In modern day Northern Hemisphere, the vernal equinox signals the start of spring, but in Neolithic Ireland it was the second festival of spring.
 This holiday, called Alban Eilir, is still celebrated by Druids there today.
 They gather at the ancient site of Loughcrew (above) each equinox to watch the rising sun illuminate the passages and chamber of Cairn T, bathing the center stone and its engraved sun symbols in golden light.